 The snakeflies in the Raphidiidae family are terrestrial insects that live mainly in the tree canopy.
 Females can be distinguished from males by the presence of a long ovipositor.
+Head narrows posteriorly, coarsely punctured above and below; pterostigma pale yellow.

 The adults emerge from early May onwards.